leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 file.
 Having the source files and this binary report file, you can generate HTML reports which are human readable.

-In the build phase, Maven plugins usually do all this work for us.
+At the build phase, Maven plugins usually do all this work for us.
 But I don't want the test coverage, I want production coverage.
 So, I need to add the JaCoCo agent to a production server to instrument production code.